 Obama’s Top 50 Broken Promises

 Every politician makes promises, and every politician breaks promises.
 It’s a universal rule of politics that’s as old as politics itself.
-The current occupant of 1600 Pennsylvania Avenue is no different.
+The current occupant of 1600 Pennsylvania Avenue is no exception.
 He’s made scores of promises, both as a candidate and as president; as the latter, he’s broken scores of them.

 It is tempting to say, and conservatives would heartily agree, that never in the history of the American presidency have so many promises been made and broken.
 But that would likely be untrue.
 Moral Low Ground has neither the time nor the resources to compare Barack Obama’s record to that of his many predecessors.
 Nor do we wish to.